top of page

 I consider crepes to be the feather in the cap of any city’s dessert-scene.
 At their best they are both delicate and explosively flavorful, and that’s exactly what you’ll find at Asheville’s Twisted Crepe.

 Located about two blocks east of the Grove Arcade, I often find myself walking past this worthy creperie, lending it a geographical advantage akin to Old Europe.
 As far as the crepes themselves, they serve both sweet and savory, with a delicious list of ingredients with which to formulate your own custom designs.
-This is of course nine-tenths of what the French call “le vivre des crêpes.”
-I find them surprisingly filling, so you may want to schedule your visit amidst a stint of afternoon shopping or the like, as opposed to after a meal.

 When do They Close?
-5pm most days, 6pm Saturdays, 330pm Sundays, closed Wednesdays.
+5pm most days, 6pm Saturdays, 3:30pm Sundays.
+Closed Wednesdays.

-Asheville has no shortage of chocolatiers, and frankly, I’d recommend them all, but I’d like to focus on the French Broad Chocolate Lounge due to its location.
 Less than a sixty-second walk from the Museum of Art, at the intersection of Asheville’s north-sound and east-west arteries, this purveyor of dessert in downtown Asheville stands on true prime real estate, at the center of the city itself.

 As to the edibles, their vast assortments of bonbons, pastries, and cakes are all fashioned with chocolate from their independent factory, located north of the River Arts District.
-Talk about local products.
+Talk about a local product.
 If you take a special liking to their chocolatey formula, French Broad offers tours of their factory daily, from 2 to 4pm.

 When do They Close?
-10pm daily.
+10pm daily on Fridays and Saturdays.
+9pm on weeknights.

-This recent addition to the world of dessert in downtown Asheville lies within the historic S&W Cafeteria, built in 1929 and reconstituted as the city’s first food hall.
-The spacious, two-story seating sees tourists and locals alike mingling amidst an eclectic assortment of platters.
+The spacious, two-story seating area sees tourists and locals alike mingling amidst an eclectic assortment of platters.
 It makes for excellent people-watching, an experience only enhanced with a cone in your hand.

 Speaking of which, the Hop is a local staple, which often makes its way into my writings.
 Sure, its hard to mess up ice cream, but the Hop rises above and beyond the call of creameries, with exciting and exotic flavors such Chinese 5-spice and golden beet, alongside more mainstream and vegan options.